klinucsd/of4d/README.md

 # Canopy Height Model (CHM) Tiled Visualization

 This repository provides an interactive 3D visualization of forest canopy height models using pure JavaScript.
-The visualization enables users to explore forest structure across multiple CHM tiles, with an intuitive interface for analyzing canopy height data.
+The visualization enables users to explore forest structure across multiple CHM tiles with an intuitive interface for analyzing canopy height data.

 ## Features